Skip to content

 When is the best time to go?

 Mid-June to late September, ideally early autumn.
-That window gives you clear trails, wildflowers in July, and the best odds of a cloudless ridge.
-Outside it, from roughly October to May, there is snow on the peaks and the lakes freeze over; the upper cirque holds snow patches well into June even in a normal year, which is beautiful but means proper footwear and care on the descent.
+That window gives you clear trails, wildflowers in July and the best odds of a cloudless ridge.
+Outside it, from roughly October to May, there’s snow on the peaks and the lakes freeze over; the upper cirque holds snow patches well into June even in a normal year.

 Two honest caveats.
-The weather up here turns fast: a bright morning can cloud over by lunchtime, and afternoon thunderstorms, cold wind and fog are all common in summer, which is another reason to start early and be off the ridge by early afternoon.
+The weather turns fast: a bright morning can cloud over by lunchtime, and afternoon thunderstorms, cold wind and fog are all common in summer, which is another reason to be off the ridge by early afternoon.
 And the place is popular, so weekends and the July to August peak bring crowds and real queues at the lift, sometimes an hour or more.
-If you can, come on a weekday, and take one of the first lifts up.
+Come on a weekday if you can.

 The Rila Lakes mountain hut on a green slope above the Fish Lake, seen from the ridge above